 - a.
 CPAP for sleep apnea - b.
 Diabetes pumps and glucometers (see section 7.5.10) - c.
 Glasses or contact lenses for the diagnoses of aphakia or keratoconus - d.
 Hospital beds and accessories - e.
 Intraocular lenses within 90 days following cataract surgery - f.
 Light boxes or light wands only when treatment is not available at a provider's office - g.
 Orthotics, orthopedic braces, orthopedic shoes to restore or maintain the ability to complete activities of daily living or essential job-related activities.
-If needed correction or support is accomplished by modifying a mass-produced shoe, then the covered expense is limited to the cost of the modification. - h.
+If needed correction or support is accomplished by modifying a mass-produced shoe, then the covered expense is limited to the cost of the modification.

+- h.
 Oxygen and oxygen supplies - i.
 Prosthetics

-The Plan covers the rental charge (not to exceed the purchase price) for DME.
+The Plan covers the rental charge for DME.
+For most DME, the rental charge is covered up to the purchase prices.
 Members can work with their providers to order their prescribed DME.
 Contact Customer Service for help finding a DME provider.